 The co-ordinated Haresfield C of E Primary School offer of early help is outlined in the table below.
 We believe that early interventions for children or families, in many cases, will prevent children from experiencing harm.
 Haresfield School offer a number of early preventative measures.
-In particular, our SENDCo is a Play Therapist and a Family Support Worker who is able to work with children or families who are struggling with a range of difficulties or sign-post them on to other appropriate agencies or organisations.
+In particular, our SENDCo is able to work with children or families who are struggling with a range of difficulties or sign-post them on to other appropriate agencies or organisations.